Why Use A Natural Deodorant

 Greek poet Homer said that good hosts should offer their guests baths with aromatic oils.
 Maybe we could start a new trend!!

 "Mum," the first trademarked deodorant, was created in Philadelphia by an unknown inventor, in 1888.
-It was a jar of waxy paste cream applied to the underarms made with zinc oxide.
+It was a jar of waxy paste cream applied to the underarms made with zinc oxide, which was minimally effective at inhibiting the growth of bacteria.

-Magazines ads, like the one on the right (Smithsonianmag.com), from the 1930s, cautioned women that if they did not use Mum deodorant, they would become social outcasts.
-The ad contains the following words,
+Magazines ads, like the one pictured from the 1930s, cautioned women that if they did not use Mum deodorant, they would become social outcasts.
+The ad contains the following words:

 The first Antiperspirant, EverDry, was introduced in 1903.
-EverDry, an aluminum chloride solution applied with a cotton swab, was so acidic that it actually ate through clothing.
-In the 1950’s the manufacturers of MUM invented Ban, a deodorant with a roll-on applicator inspired by the ball-point pen.
+EverDry, which contained an aluminum chloride solution that was applied with a cotton swab, was so acidic that it actually ate through clothing and damaged the skin.
+In the 1940s a chemist named Jules Montenier filed a patent for a buffered antiperspirant which helped propel aluminum-based antiperspirants into mainstream personal care.
+In the 1950s the manufacturers of MUM invented Ban, a deodorant with a roll-on applicator inspired by the ball-point pen.

 In the early 1950s, two physicians presented evidence for the role that bacteria played in underarm odor.
 At that time many manufacturers began using hexachlorophene, a powerful antimicrobial agent, in their deodorants and body soaps.
 In 1972, the U.S. Food and Drug Administration (FDA) banned the use of products containing more than 1% of hexachlorophene for the general public after reports of deaths in the United States and France from brain damage caused by hexachlorophene.

-In the 1960s many deodorant companies began using Triclosan to kill odor-causing bacteria.
+In the early 1970s many deodorant companies began using Triclosan to kill odor-causing bacteria.
 We now believe that the widespread use of Triclosan may also be promoting drug-resistant bacteria.
 Triclosan, extremely toxic to aquatic wildlife, has been detected in many U.S. waterways.
+In 2012 the Canadian government declared triclosan toxic to the environment.
+On September 9, 2016, the United States Food and Drug Administration (FDA) banned the use of triclosan and 18 other antimicrobial chemicals in soap.

 Also in the 1960s, the Gillette Company introduced Right Guard, the first aerosol antiperspirant.
 In the late 1970s, countries began banning aerosol sprays containing chlorofluorocarbons as the propelling agent.